 And once again, we stayed in an apartment in an old palazzo on a canal.
 It was crumbling in places, had peeling wallpaper in others, and there was a gilt-edged mirror or two.
 Only this time the apartment was sprawling and the windows went on forever.
 We didn’t have window balconies to sit in, but we had canal views.
 Grand canal views!
 From the gondolas and vaparettos, tourists waved up at us at the windows where we sipped Aperols.
 It was heaven.

-Tips to enjoy Venice
+How to enjoy Venice like a local

 - Rent an apartment – don’t stay in a hotel – so you can bump into your neighbours, slow down, and participate in the rhythm of everyday life in Venice.